 Diatomaceous earth is one of the best insecticides for vegetable gardens.
 The product is abrasive and will cut into the pests’ bodies.
 This results in dehydration followed by death.

 DE is easy to apply.
 Dust it on and around plants, but cover your nose so you don’t inhale it.
 Also, you may need to reapply after watering or rainfall.

 Alternatively, make a homemade plant insecticide spray by combining 5 tablespoons of DE with a gallon of water.
 Shake well and use it to spray your plants.
 It will start working against insect pests when it dries out.

 To make a natural bug repellent for plants using vinegar, mix one-part vinegar with 3 parts water.
 Add in a teaspoon of liquid soap too.

 Shake well and use it in the evenings on and under the leaves of plants to kill infestations.
-Use it on vegetables, trees, flowers, and shrubs, as well as indoor plants.
+It works on flying insects, spiders, ants, and more.

 7. Garlic Spray

 The powerful smell of garlic naturally repels many insects and related pests.
 To make a homemade organic pesticide using garlic, puree a whole garlic bulb in 2 cups of water.

 Leave it to steep overnight.
 Next, strain it and add a little liquid soap to the solution before adding more water (a quart) to it.
 Finally, use this DIY pesticide to spray affected plants.